GlycoSHIELD-MD/GlycoSHIELD-MD/README.md

 Knowing the number of all available frames (3000) the number of rejected frames can be then plotted:
 <img src="TUTORIAL/IMG/tut5.svg.png">
-Knowing the number of all available frames (3000) the number of rejected frames can be then plotted:

 This illustrates that excessive bending of the inter-domain linker results in a rejection of the majority of the conformers and would be thus associated with significant entropic penalty.
 In order to generate a single trajectory with all glycans mobile, the number of glycan con-